CSpanias/cspanias.github.io/_posts/2024-01-19-PS Insecure deserialization - Practice.md

 PHP-based logic is vulnerable to data type manipulation due to the behavior of its **loose comparison operator** (`==`) when comparing different data types.
 For instance, when performing a loose comparison between an integer and a string, PHP will attempt to convert the string to an integer, meaning that `5 == "5"` will evaluate to `true`!

+This is known as [**Type Juggling**](https://github.com/swisskyrepo/PayloadsAllTheThings/blob/master/Type%20Juggling/README.md#type-juggling):

+> _PHP is a loosely typed language, which means it tries to predict the programmer's intent and automatically converts variables to different types whenever it seems necessary.
+For example, a string containing only numbers can be treated as an integer or a float.
+However, this automatic conversion (or **type juggling**) can lead to unexpected results, especially when comparing variables using the `==` operator, which only checks for value equality (**loose comparison**), and not the `===` operator, which checks for both type and value equality (**strict comparison**)._

 Unusually, **this also works for any alphanumeric string that starts with a number**.
 In this case, PHP will effectively convert the entire string to an integer value based on the initial number and the rest of it will be completely ignored.
 For example, `5 == "5 test"` will be treated as `5 == 5`!

 This becomes even stranger when comparing a string to the integer `0`: if there is no initial number on the string, PHP will treat the entire string as the integer `0`.
 Therefore, `0 == "test"` will evaluate to `true`!